 Furthermore, the NCUA operates the Community Development Revolving Loan Fund, which provides grants and loans to low-income credit unions, including many MDI credit unions.
-NCUA has reported high demand for these grants during the pandemic, so we would urge you to appropriate at least \$4 million to the CDRLF for FY 2025, as NCUA Chairman Todd Harper has requested, and set aside at least 40 percent of those funds to support MDI credit unions.
+NCUA has reported high demand for these grants during the pandemic, so we would urge you to appropriate at least \$4.1 million to the CDRLF for FY26, and set aside at least 40 percent of those funds to support MDI credit unions.
 Doing so will help support these credit unions as they continue to serve their communities during and after the pandemic.